 There are also a bunch of different ways to grip a putter, which affects what length it should be.
 And it’s best to use the grip you normally use when you take a putt.

-Having A Professional Club Fitting
+Should You Have A Professional Club Fitting

 Generally, the best solution is to have a club professionally fitted.
 This becomes more relevant the better you get at golf.
 When you first start learning to play golf most of your advantages will come from getting better at swinging the club.